 - However, we prefer it if headings are assigned heading styles in Word ("heading 1," "heading 2") or some other consistent style so we can use that consistency to assign formatting, generate tables of contents, etc. At a minimum, it should be readily apparent to us what is intended as a heading level 1, what is intended as a heading level 2, etc.

 - Don't include graphics unless they are necessary (see below for guidelines for including graphics); this is not a PowerPoint presentation.

-Submitting Your Document(s)Word-processing format: We use Word 2013 but can open various other formats.
+Submitting Your Document(s)Word-processing format: We use Microsoft Office 2016 but can open various other formats.
 At any rate, do send your document as a word-processing document, not a PDF.

 Explicitly specify author name(s): This may seem obvious, but sometimes people want their names spelled a certain way (Thomas vs. Tom, etc.), or they have a coauthor but forget to state that.
 So please spell out the author name(s) under the title.

 One-paragraph bio: Include a one-paragraph biography for each author; this will appear at the end of the publication.
 Do not include contact information such as email addresses and phone numbers.